memfault/interrupt/_drafts/ble-throughput-primer.md

 ### L2CAP Channels & Payloads

-L2CAP is the higher level protocol packed inside the **Data Payloads** of the Link Layer packets.
+L2CAP is the next layer above the Link Layer and is packed inside the **Data Payloads** of the Link Layer packets.
 L2CAP allows:

-- unrelated data flows to be multiplexed across different virtual _channels_
+- unrelated data flows to be multiplexed across different _logical channels_
 - fragmenting and de-fragmenting data across multiple LL Packets (since an L2CAP payload can span multiple LL Packets)

 There are only a few different L2CAP channels used for Bluetooth Low Energy: